Pediatric Subspecialty Match

 2. Registration of couples

 Two applicants may wish to identify each other as partners and submit a couple’s rank order list (ROL).
-For more details on couples ranking, please consult the step-by-step ranking instructions for couples.
+For more details on couples ranking, please consult the couples ranking information.

 Fees shall be paid in accordance with applicant registration procedures established by CaRMS.